mitodl/ocw-to-hugo/README.md

 }
 ```

-If the `-c` option has been specified, processing will be filtered by the courses specified in the format above.
-If the `-d` option is specified, the courses listed will first be downloaded from AWS to the input directory specified with `-i`.  `-d` does not require any arguments; it's true if it's there and false if it's not.
-When downlading courses, `ocw-to-hugo` automatically determines if it needs to re-download a file by comparing dates.
-If `-d` is false or not specified, the source for the courses specified in the JSON must already exist in the input directory.
-If any of the courses are not there, an error will be thrown.
-If you wish to simply process an input directory of courses without downloading or filtering, use only the `-i` and `-o` arguments.
+If the `-c` option has been specified, processing will be filtered by the
+courses specified in the format above.
+If the `--download` flag is set, the
+courses listed will first be downloaded from AWS to the input directory
+specified with `-i`.
+When downlading courses, `ocw-to-hugo` automatically
+determines if it needs to re-download a file by comparing dates.
+If
+`--download` is not set, the source for the courses specified in the JSON must
+already exist in the input directory.
+If any of the courses are not there, an
+error will be thrown.
+If you wish to simply process an input directory of
+courses without downloading or filtering, use only the `-i` and `-o` arguments.

 ## Arguments